What are kidney stones?

 A thorough evaluation allows your physician to choose the best treatments for your child.

 Many factors must be considered in the diagnosis, management and treatment of children with kidney stones.
 To address the unique needs of children with kidney stones, we created the Pediatric Kidney Stone Center, a program within the Division of Urology that is solely dedicated to the management of kidney stones.
-Each year, our Stone Center treats nearly 300 patients with kidney stones.
+Last year, our Stone Center treated 350 patients with kidney stones.

 Urology and Nephrology (doctors who focus on kidney health) work closely to treat patients seen at the Kidney Stone Center.
 Metabolism (doctors who focus on genetic disorders that affect the way the chemical reactions happen in the body) specialists help make sure all factors that may affect a child’s stone disease are addressed.